vtex-apps/search-graphql/docs/README.md

         <tr>
             <td colspan="2" align="right" valign="top">operator</td>
             <td valign="top"><a href="#operator">Operator</a></td>
-            <td>Indicates how the search-engine will deal with the fullText if there is more than one word.
-Set <code>and</code> if the returned products must have all the words in its metadata or <code>or</code> otherwise.</td>
+            <td>Indicates how the search engine will deal with the fullText if there is more than one word.
+Set the value as <code>and</code> if the returned products must have all the words in its metadata.
+Otherwise, set the value as <code>or</code>.</td>
         </tr>
         <tr>
             <td colspan="2" align="right" valign="top">fuzzy</td>
             <td valign="top"><a href="#string">String</a></td>
             <td>Indicates how the search engine will correct misspelled words by using fuzzy logic.
-It can be a number representing the max number of misspelled letters, or the string <code>auto</code> suggesting that the search-engine should set this value by itself.</td>
+It can be a number representing the max number of misspelled letters, or the string <code>auto</code> suggesting that the search engine should set this value by itself.</td>
         </tr>
         <tr>
             <td colspan="2" align="right" valign="top">searchState</td>